 External Resources are funds awarded by an organization other than Lewis & Clark and include scholarships awarded by schools, religious, civic, or other organizations, state and federally funded scholarships or grants not listed in this guide, or tuition benefits received from an employer.
-Students must notify the Office of Financial Aid of any external resource(s) they will receive in a given academic year regardless of the amount using the 2018-19 External Resources Form located at www.lclark.edu/offices/financial aid/forms.
+Students must notify the Office of Financial Aid of any external resource(s) they will receive in a given academic year regardless of the amount.
+Notification can be made through the Report/View Outside Awards section of your Self-Service account.